kh4rg0sh/kh4rg0sh.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-Hey!
-My name's Mmukul Khedekar.
-I'm an undergrad student at IIT Roorkee.
-I always wanted to share these interesting math/physics ideas that I come across.
-Since, I don't have the platform to do so, I started this blog.
-I hope to keep this blog alive :')
+hi, my name's mmukul khedekar! i'm an undergrad student and i'm pursuing my bachelors in computer science and engineering at IIT Roorkee. i always wanted to share interesting things that i come across. since, i dont' have the platform to do so, i've started this blog :)